 If not Columbus, then who?

-There are several theories as to who discovered America, some more documented than others.
-We know for sure that Vikings were there centuries before Columbus.
-There is some (disputed) evidence that Polynesian explorers also visited the continent before the Spaniard, and technically, Nomadic Asian tribes first discovered America over 15,000 years ago.
+There are several theories as to who “discovered” America — some more substantiated than others.
+We know for sure that Vikings were in America centuries before Columbus and there is some (disputed) evidence that Polynesian explorers also visited the continent before the Spaniard.
+Also, technically, Nomadic Asian tribes first discovered America over 15,000 years ago.

 But let’s take it step by step.